 - Auditor (accredited certifier) towards EOMF (Certificate holder)

 - EOMF towards Forest Manager

 - EOMF towards Landowner Group

 - EOMF towards Landowner Group Coordinator

 - EOMF towards Landowner

 - EOMF towards Community Forest Manager

+- EOMF towards Private Commercial Forest Owner

 - Forest Manager towards landowner

 - Forest Manager towards forest operator

 - Community Forest Manager towards forest operator

-Upon finding a non-compliance with any policies in this Manual, the auditors (Accredited Certifier or EOMF) will issue a Corrective Action Request to the one in non-compliance to give that participant the opportunity to correct or mitigate the non- compliance.
+Upon finding a non-compliance with any policies in this Manual, the auditors (Certification Body or EOMF) will issue a Corrective Action Request to the one in non-compliance to give that participant the opportunity to correct or mitigate the non- compliance.
 Failing to do so may result in expulsion from the Forest Certification Program.